ekryski/mac-dev-playbook/README.md

   2. Download and install Xcode.
   3. Ensure Apple's command line tools are installed (`xcode-select --install` to launch the installer).
   4. Clone this repository to your local drive.
-  5. Run the command `$ ansible-galaxy install -r requirements.txt` inside this directory to install required Ansible roles.
-  6. Run `ansible-playbook main.yml -i inventory --ask-sudo-pass` from the same directory as this README file.
+  5. Run `ansible-playbook main.yml -i inventory --ask-sudo-pass` from the same directory as this README file or run it in Vagrant using the instructions below.

 ## Included Applications / Configuration